 Finally, don’t forget to call your bank and credit card companies before you leave and let them know that you will be traveling and living abroad.
 Without this information, banks may freeze your account to prevent fraudulent, unusual, or suspicious activity.

 Credit cards are valuable for big purchases, emergencies and cash advances, although there are usually higher interest charges for cash advances.
 Most major credit cards are honored abroad (e.g., American Express, MasterCard or Visa).
 Credit cards are particularly useful for hotels, restaurants, shops, airline tickets and car rental agencies.
 When you use a credit card the company makes the exchange rate purchase, reflecting the exchange rate on the day the credit card transaction is processed.
 This amount may be more or less than what you thought you were paying at the time of the purchase.
 You will be billed in dollars on the credit card statement, and sometimes the foreign exchange conversion is listed as well.
 We recommend that you appoint someone of trust (most likely a parent/guardian) to be in charge of paying your monthly credit card purchases (as well as other bills) since most credit card companies will not send bills to international addresses (including Canada).
 Make sure to check with your credit card company to see if they charge fees for international transactions.
 You should shop around for credit cards that offer the most perks and protections for international travelers.

 Power of Attorney

-You may want to consider completion of a Power of Attorney form, which will allow a designated person to deposit any financial aid checks or refund checks on your behalf.
+You may want to consider completion of a Power of Attorney form through the Office of the Bursar, which will allow a designated person to deposit any financial aid checks or refund checks on your behalf.